Jadolo254/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit is a script showing how to list the content of a directory 2-bring me home is a script showing how to change the working directory to the user’s home directory 3-listfiles shows how to display content in a directory in long format
+1-listit is a script showing how to list the content of a directory 2-bring me home is a script showing how to change the working directory to the user’s home directory 3-listfiles shows how to display content in a directory in long format 4-listmorefiles shows how to display hidden files in a directory